epicweb-dev/testing-web-apps/README.md

 - **Peter the Product Manager** 👨‍💼 helps us know what our users want
 - **Alfred the Alert** 🚨 will occasionally show up in the test failures with potential explanations for why the tests are failing
+- **Kellie the Co-worker** 🧝‍♀️ your co-worker who sometimes does work ahead of your exercises

 ## Workshop Feedback